fastoch/VS-Code/Ollama.md

   - set the "name" value to "step"
   - set the "prompt" value to "explain the selected code step by step"
   - set the "description" value to "code explanation"
+- now we can try this out in the chat window